projectodd/projectodd.org/_data/team/enebo.md

 ---

 Tom joined the Project:odd effort in June 2012.
 He is co-lead of JRuby.
-His name also does not rhyme with "gravy".
+He likes beer.